ArhanChaudhary/NAND/README.md

 ### Whoa, is *everything* made from NAND gates?

 Well..., I admit the description and title are a little misleading, but still in good faith.
 The compiler and virtual machine translator are written in Typescript, and the kernel and hardware are emulated in Rust.
-It's only really the logic simulator that runs every computation, screen rendering operation, and memory access entirely from NAND gates.
-Bootstrapping the full tech stack is a feat that isn't unheard of, but such a massive project by itself probably deserves its own repository.
+Just the logic simulator runs computations and memory accesses from NAND gates.
+Bootstrapping the full tech stack is a feat that isn't unheard of, but such a massive project by itself probably deserves its own separate project.

 ### Did you design NAND by yourself?

-NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (and you should definitely check it out, it's an absolutely incredible read).
+NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (you should definitely check it out, it's an absolutely incredible read).
 I solely implemented the specification for CPU, assembler, virtual machine translator, and compiler, while porting the platform to the web with its own IDE and user interface.

 ### If there's only one type, what is the point of specifying types at all?

-This question references the fact that under the hood, the signed 16-bit integer is Jack's only type.
-We anyways need to be so explicit with types to help the compiler figure out which class instance methods belong to.
-For instance, if we declare `s` with the type `String`, `s.appendChar(33)` is transformed into `String.appendChar(s, 33)`.
+This question references the fact that under the hood, the signed 16-bit integer is Jack's only real type.
+We anyways need to be so explicit with types to help the compiler figure out which class certain instance methods belong to.
+If we declare the Jack variable `s` with the type `String`, `s.appendChar(33)` is transformed during compilation into `String.appendChar(s, 33)`.

 ### Why does the IDE feel finnicky?